Four Months Later

 Yoo was six months old chronologically.

-"Subject Yoo: developmental age twenty-four months.
-Chronological age: twenty-six weeks.
+"Subject Yoo: developmental age eighteen months.
+Chronological age: twenty-five weeks.
 Acceleration factor: 3.7x normal human growth.
 Motor skills: advanced.
 Cognitive function: adult-equivalent.
 Conclusion: unprecedented."

-Yoo sat in the examination room, tolerating another scan.
-He'd learned patience—an infant's greatest weapon was appearing harmless while planning.
+Yoo sat in the examination room, tolerating another scan, through the time he spent here he learnt patience, and the fact that a baby's greatest weapon was appearing harmless while planning.

 "Four months summary," Akasha reported as doctors worked.
 "Physical progression: optimal.
 Extras World expansion: 47 cubic meters.
 Skill development: Bind-8% effectiveness, Energy Sense-127 meter range, Melt-moderate corrosion capability.
 Speech capability: 89% developed.
 Emotional regulation: improved."